nicfit/revelation/README.md

-Revelation is a password manager for the GNOME 2 desktop, released under the GNU GPL license.
+Revelation is a password manager for the GNOME 3 desktop, released under the GNU GPL license.
 It stores accounts and passwords in a single, secure place, and gives access to them through a user-friendly graphical interface.

-The project website is located at http://revelation.olasagasti.info/
+This is a fork of http://revelation.olasagasti.info/ to make it work using Gtk3 and Python 3.

 Revelation depends on the following software:

-- GNOME 2.10
-- GTK+ 2.8
-- glib 2.16
+- PyGObject
-- Python 2.3
+- Python 3 (currently working on Python 3.7)
-- pygtk 2.8
-- gnome-python 2.10
+- Crypto
 - pycrypto 1.9
 - cracklib
 - dbus